aviskase/aviskase.github.io/content/pages/about/index.md

         weight: 200
 ---

 Hi, I'm Yuliya Bagriy.
-Yeah, too many y's, but that's an official transliteration from Russian; if you have trouble spelling it without mistakes, so do I =) My nickname is **aviskase**, and you can find me nearly everywhere using it.
+Yeah, too many y's, but that's an official transliteration from Russian; if you have trouble spelling it without mistakes, so do I =) My nickname is **aviskase**, and you can find me nearly everywhere using it, for example, on [mastodon](https://infosec.exchange/@aviskase)

 My interests vary: